Garden Lakes Missionary Baptist Church

 Wise and thoughtful planning went into selecting a permanent site for GLBC.
 A four-acre plot located at the corner of Redmond Circle and Hillside Avenue was selected and purchased for $16,000.

-In March, 1958, the Strange Brothers Real Estate office and warehouse building (in 2001, this same building now houses the “Frame-Up” and the “Biscuit Bucket” businesses) was placed on the real estate market.
+In March, 1958, the Strange Brothers Real Estate office and warehouse building (in later years this same building housed the “Frame-Up” and the “Biscuit Bucket” businesses before it was eventually razed and the lot cleared for development in 2012) was placed on the real estate market.
 The Church voted to acquire the property for the sum of $16,500.
 Then ensued fifteen weeks of joyous volunteer labor, punctuated by blessed Christian fellowship, as the members assembled to work in the evenings after they had finished their normal day’s work.

 Their magnificent efforts transformed the old warehouse building into the loveliest church building the world had ever seen.
 The sanctuary even included a baptistry.
 The pews and pulpit furniture were purchased from Rome First Baptist Church.
 This was the first place that GLBC could truly call home.
 It was to serve as the church sanctuary until a more permanent facility could be provided.

-In January, 1959, GLBC retained the services of an architect who produced, using the church planning services of the Southern Baptist Convention, a visionary set of plans for the future church complex.
+In January, 1959, GLBC retained the services of an architect, Mr. Bobby Toles, who produced, using the church planning services of the Southern Baptist Convention, a visionary set of plans for the future church complex.
 The fulfillment of those original plans reached fruition finally in 1984 with the completion of the present worship sanctuary.

 In November, 1960, the Church entered into a contract to build a new worship sanctuary (now known as the Rutledge Chapel) and the first unit of an educational building, completed in 1961.
 The second and third units of the educational building were completed next to the first unit in 1964.
 Worship services were moved into the new sanctuary, and the “warehouse church” became Sunday School meeting rooms and the church fellowship hall.